SLColonies/Public/_docs/reed.md

 author: temujin
 tags: [features]
 ---
-The SLC Tree allows players to gather logs which can be further cut down into various sizes of wooden planks and scraps.
-These are used in Carpentry & Smithing to product various tools, weapons, furniture & decorations.
+The reed plant is intended to be used close to water sources (although not compulsory).
+Its leaves are used dry in various basketweaving and bag making processes.

 **Price:** L$200<br>
 **Markeplace Listing**: [Here](https://marketplace.secondlife.com/p/SLC-Gatherables-Reed-Plant/19212277)<br>